wilsto/pool-monitor-card/README.md

 - **Filter pressure**: This measures the pressure inside the pool filter.
 A high filter pressure can indicate that the filter is dirty and needs to be cleaned.
 The ideal filter pressure can vary depending on the make and model of the pool filter.

 - **Specific Gravity**: A measure that indicates if an object will float or sink in water.
 Water has a specific gravity of 1.0 at 20°C. This reference point helps determine if substances will float (specific gravity < 1) or sink (specific gravity > 1) in water.
 This property is important for pool equipment and chemical management.

+- **Magnesium**: A mineral that helps prevent scaling and staining in pools.
+The ideal range for magnesium in a pool is between 20 and 40 ppm.
+Proper magnesium levels can help improve water clarity and reduce chemical usage.

 </details>

 <br/>